 Holds on student records include but are not limited to (1) general education hold, (2) billing hold, and/or (3) health hold.
-In order to have the hold removed, the student will need to contact their advisor or the appropriate department.
+In order to have the hold removed, the student will need to contact the appropriate department.

-What if a student forgets his/her password?
+What if a student forgot his/her password?